tkohli/100-days-of-code/README.md

 # Week 0 Because that's how coder's count.
 For this week I will just make sure that my concepts are clear and explore stuff.
 I already have basic knowledge so I recommend you guys spending more time on basics.
 I watched videos from algoexpert Data Structures Crash course and then refresh basics of python.<br>Note - I actually never thought that I will be able to complete even a single week of the #100DaysofCode it feels good, many weeks to go.
+# Week 1 Important concepts - OOPs in Python.
+We should focus more on learning how this code is working and writing clean code following the writing conventions helps in becoming a better programmer.
+I always felt uncomfortable working whenever I have to use Classes in python, as I was used to classes in Java and c++ this time I focused on learning more concepts and it helped me alot.
+Next week I will be starting questions on different topics.
-# Week 1 Getting our hand's dirty - ongoing...
+# Week 2 Getting our hand's dirty - ongoing...

 # Daily updates<br>
 ## Day 1 - 26/01/2021 Tuesday